return to Natural Dog Health Remedies

 Older dogs tend to have more "gas" than younger pups.
 As a dog ages, his stomach and intestines start progressively losing their muscular tone, resulting in distension of the stomach or intestines with gas or air.

-Other health problems can also cause flatulence in dogs.
-For example, inflammatory bowel disease (IBD), infections of the intestines with viruses, bacteria, parasites, gastrointestinal cancer, such as lymphosarcoma and others may cause flatulence.
+• Other Health Problems: Other health problems can also make a dog gassy.
+For example, inflammatory bowel disease (IBD), infections of the intestines with viruses, bacteria, parasites, gastrointestinal cancer, such as lymphosarcoma and others may cause gas.

-Chronic flatulence can be caused by some health problems as mentioned above, such as parasites or inflammatory bowel disease.
-You should take your dog to the vet if your dog passes gas several days in a row and the condition does not seem to subside, or if the flatulence is accompanied by other symptoms such as:
+You should take your dog to the vet if your dog passes gas several days in a row and the condition does not seem to subside, or if flatulence is accompanied by other symptoms, such as:

 Herbs